Debt Consolidation Calculator

 1. Consider a personal loan

 Because a personal loan is unsecured, there are no assets at risk, making it a good option for a consolidation loan.
 However, be aware that a large, prime-rate loan requires good credit, and rates are typically higher for personal loans than for home equity loans.
-Check out Bankrate’s pre-qualification flow to get the best personal loan rate for you.
+Check out Bankrate’s list of top personal loans for debt consolidation and compare lenders to find the best personal loan rate for you.

 2. Tap your home equity